Skip to main content

 Domestic vs. International Routing

 The single largest factor in LatAm approval rates is whether a transaction is processed domestically (local acquirer in the card’s country of issuance) or internationally (cross-border acquirer).
+A BIN lookup determines the card’s country of issuance, allowing you to route to a local acquirer when available.

 Issuer-Specific Patterns